11notes/RTFM/linux/container/docker/volumes.md

 *What are Docker volumes and why should I always prefer named volumes instead of bind mounts?*

 # TL;DR - FOR BEGINNERS
 Named volumes are the easiest way to work with persistent data and containers.
 They do all the heavy lifting for you.
 Use them by default!
+Do not use bind mounts.

 # SYNOPSIS 📖